Building Code Information

-These can be scheduled with the final inspection AFTER all improvements have been installed but BEFORE occupancy of the structure
+These can be scheduled with the final inspection as long as:

 Building Permit Packets for Johnson County Planning & Zoning can be found by clicking on the links below.
 Any building questions regarding these can be directed to Wes Harris – Chief Building Official at (317) 346-4350.